 - Amputation.
 If you have had a foot amputated you may qualify for benefits.

 Few of these conditions automatically qualify for benefits.
-In most cases you will have to show the extent to which the condition affects your ability to work, and in all cases you will need documentation of your physician visits and diagnosis.
+In most cases, you will have to show the extent to which the condition affects your ability to work, and in all cases, you will need documentation of your physician visits and diagnosis.
 Your specific case may or may not be considered severe enough to qualify for benefits.

 Important: Even if you don’t have any of these conditions, or even if they are not deemed severe enough, you could still qualify.
 This is done by filing a Residual Functional Capacity (RFC) analysis.

-What is an RFC analysis and how do I do one?
+What Is an RFC Analysis and How do I Do One?

 RFC analyses are used in many types of disability cases.
 They assess how much physical ability you have to do work, and are useful in proving a disability when your diagnosis on its own is not enough.
-They are not complex, but like everything in the SSDI process they do require detailed documentation.
+They are not complex, but like everything in the SSDI process, they do require detailed documentation.

 RFC analyses are most useful when: